Kiran7007/Interview-Preparation/docs/android.md

 ## How do you handle secure logout?

-Revoke credentials server-side, delete or invalidate local encryption keys, clear encrypted preferences and sensitive databases, remove cache files, cancel user-specific work, and reset in-memory state.
-The signed-out UI should be shown only after the cleanup policy has completed.
+Secure logout should:

+1. Revoke the session or refresh token on the server.
+2. Clear sensitive databases and close them.
+3. Clear encrypted preferences synchronously.
+4. Delete sensitive cache files and pending user data.
+5. Cancel user-specific WorkManager jobs and notifications.
+6. Delete or invalidate local encryption keys.
+7. Reset in-memory session state.
+8. Show the signed-out UI only after cleanup completes.
+9. Also remove pending deep-link data and any user-specific in-memory state.
+10. If server revocation fails, keep the local session unusable and retry revocation safely later.

 ```kotlin
 suspend fun logout(userId: String) {